impulsodiagonal/delivery-carrier/delivery_sending/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 #.
 When the picking is validated, the shipping will be booked at Sending.
 #.
-With the response, we'll receive the delivery tracking number and the pdf label in a
+With the response, we'll receive the delivery tracking number.
-   chatter message and it will be kept as attachment to the document.
-#.
-You can manage packages number either with the proper Odoo workflows or with the
-   package number field available in the *Additional Info* tab.
-You'll get as many
-   labels as declared packages.

 Cancel bookings
 ~~~~~~~~~~~~~~~